 Legal Bites: Did you integrate your Prelims or Mains preparation or was it separate in the changing scenario?

 Legal Bites: What were the sources of information for general reading?
-How did you come to know that which sources of reading materials are standard?
+How did you come to know which sources of reading materials are standard?

 Legal Bites: What is your advice on notes-making for other aspirants?

 It depends on the individual.
-I maintained class notes and referred monthly magazines of Current Affairs for quick revision.
-One should make notes of what he/she reads from the internet as it is difficult to revise it frequently from internet.
+I maintained class notes and referred to monthly magazines of Current Affairs for quick revision.
+One should make notes of what he/she reads from the internet as it is difficult to revise it frequently from the internet.